List of Disney's Aladdin characters: Prince Uncouthma

 Uncouthma Limzola Stenchworth (voiced by Tino Insana) is the ruler of the barbarian land of Odiferous, whose inhabitants are based on the European Germanic peoples.
 He first appears as a suitor for Jasmine, but backs down after realizing that she was already betrothed.
 He goes on to marry Brawnhilda (voiced by Carol Kane) and they have a son, Bud (voiced by E. G. Daily).
 His military chief is General Gouda (voiced by Ron Perlman).

 Uncouthma is shown to be reasonable and understanding, as he does not show disappointment upon learning that Jasmine is in love with Aladdin and decides to give up pursuing her.
 He is also willing to listen to Aladdin's side of the story when Nefir Hasenuf tricks him and the Odiferans into entering war Agrabah.

 Uncouthma, Brawnhilda, and Bud make a cameo appearance in Aladdin and the King of Thieves, where they attend Aladdin and Jasmine's wedding.

 Sadira

 Sadira (voiced by Kellie Martin) is a sand witch and a street rat like Aladdin.
-After he saves her from Razoul, she falls in love with him and attempts to use her magic to win over his heart, but later reforms and becomes friends with him.
-Sadira also appears in Aladdin and the King of Thieves, where she attends Aladdin and Jasmine's wedding.
+After he saves her from Razoul, she falls in love with him and attempts to use her magic to win over his heart, all while being envious of Jasmine, whom she wants out of her way.
+Sadira's biggest character flaw is her inability to face reality and accept things as the way they are, as she goes to great lengths to get Aladdin to fall in love with her and refuses to accept that he and Jasmine are made for each other.

+Sadira later reforms and becomes friends with Aladdin and the others.
+She also makes a brief, non-speaking cameo in Aladdin and the King of Thieves, in which she attends Aladdin and Jasmine's wedding.